How to Motivate Yourself: 11 Tips for Self Improvement

 Start small.

-Notice that the above examples do not say that you’ll read six chapters of your textbook, watch two hours of lecture videos, or spend an hour sweating on the treadmill.
+Notice that the above examples do not say you’ll read six textbook chapters, watch two hours of lecture videos, or spend an hour sweating on the treadmill.

 Getting started is often the hardest part on low-motivation days, and starting is much easier when the task is small: Five minutes of study or putting on your workout clothes [4].